 I married young and had my first child when I was 18 years old.
-Having lived with OCD for many years made me constantly search for things that I thought would bring me redemption.
-I wanted to recreate what had been missing from my own childhood which was held captive by OCD.
+I thought that adulthood would bring with it a chance to recreate what had been missing from my own childhood, which was held captive by OCD.
 Part of me thought that I could “start over” and live a life free of this condition.
-Regrettably, I learned that this was not the case.
-OCD would actually follow me and heighten to new and unimaginable levels.
+I learned that this was not the case.
+OCD would actually follow me and reach new and unimaginable levels.

 It began with making sure all of the baby bottles were cleaned to perfection, which could take hours of meticulous preparation and boiling to ensure germs were killed, then worrying and obsessing that I had softened the bottles too much and they were a choking hazard.
 I ended up simply buying new bottles.
 It also meant that no one else could do it “right,” so I had to be the one to do everything.
-On the rare occasion that someone would dare to attempt the task of feeding one of my babies, I would stand guard and ensure it was all done properly and safely.
+On the rare occasion that I allowed someone else to feed one of my babies, I would stand guard and ensure it was all done properly.
 It was my duty.